ashleysi/db_project/README.md

 - **Comment System**: (Ashley)
   - User can leave a comment for certain units

+- **Extra View on the Rent Price**: (Ashley)

+  - Display the average price of similar units within the same city.

 ### 🚧 Work In Progress
 - **Post and View Interests**: (Ashley)

   - Viewing and posting interests in specific apartment units.

-- **More Advanced Search of Units**:

-  - Advanced search options including amenities and expected monthly rent.

-- **Extra View on the Rent Price**:

-  - Display the average price of similar units within the same city.

 ## Setup Instructions